ASCII

 Syntax

 1. int-expr is an integer expression.
-The range of possible values depends on the current application locale / character set:
+The range of possible values depends on the current application locale and length semantics.

 • For single byte encodings (like ISO8859-15), the argument must be in the range of 0 to 255.